 One of the biggest expenses each year for most people is their taxes.
 Whether you are rich or poor, Uncle Sam takes a big piece of income from everyone in the form of income taxes, Social Security, Medicare, state taxes, etc. Although it’s difficult to get out of paying taxes completely without breaking the law, there are some things you can do to minimize these taxes.

-One of the things you can do is use an individual retirement account.
-IRAs let individuals deposit after-tax money and then earn interest on that money, tax-free.
+One of the things you can do is use an individual retirement account, commonly referred to as “IRAs.”
+An IRA lets individuals deposit after-tax money and then earn interest on that money, tax-free.
 The money stays in the IRA until the saver is ready to withdraw it at retirement.

-Second, 401ks are often matched by employers.
-A matched 401k is an outstanding benefit — it’s like getting free money.
-If an employee agrees to contribute 3 percent of his paycheck to a 401k, many employers will also agree to contribute a matching 3 percent.
-Although there are limits on how much you can contribute to a 401k, they are not a major issue for most people.
+Second, 401(k)s are often matched by employers.
+A matched 401(k) is an outstanding benefit — it’s like getting free money.
+If an employee agrees to contribute 3% of their paycheck to a 401(k), many employers will also agree to contribute a matching 3%.
+Although there are limits on how much you can contribute to a 401(k), they are not a major issue for most people.

-The stock market has returned 11 percent on average over time compared with only about 3.5 percent for short-term Treasury bills.
+The stock market has an average return of about 10% to 11% over time compared with only about 4% cap for short-term Treasury bills.
 That interest rate difference has a significant effect on how much a person needs to save annually to reach $1 million.